InterPlanetary File System

-The InterPlanetary File System (IPFS) is a protocol, hypermedia and file sharing peer-to-peer network for storing and sharing data in a distributed file system.
-IPFS uses content-addressing to uniquely identify each file in a global namespace connecting IPFS hosts.
+The InterPlanetary File System (IPFS) is a protocol, hypermedia and file sharing peer-to-peer network for sharing data using a distributed hash table to store provider information.
+By using content addressing, IPFS uniquely identifies each file in a global namespace that connects IPFS hosts, creating a distributed system of file storage and sharing.

+IPFS allows users to host and receive content in a manner similar to BitTorrent.
+As opposed to a centrally located server, IPFS is built around a decentralized system of user-operators who hold a portion of the overall data.
+Any user in the network can serve a file by its content address, and other peers in the network can find and request that content from any node who has it using a distributed hash table (DHT).

-IPFS can among others replace the location based hypermedia server protocols http and https to distribute the World Wide Web.
+In contrast to traditional location-based protocols like HTTP and HTTPS, IPFS uses content-based addressing to provide a decentralized alternative for distributing the World Wide Web.

 Design

+The InterPlanetary File System (IPFS) is a decentralized protocol, hypermedia, and peer-to-peer (P2P) network for distributed file storage and sharing.
+By using content-addressing, IPFS uniquely identifies files in a global namespace that interlinks IPFS hosts, creating a hypermedia system that enables efficient and reliable data distribution.

 IPFS allows users to host and receive content in a manner similar to BitTorrent.
 As opposed to a centrally located server, IPFS is built around a decentralized system of user-operators who hold a portion of the overall data, creating a resilient system of file storage and sharing.
 Any user in the network can serve a file by its content address, and other peers in the network can find and request that content from any node who has it using a distributed hash table (DHT).
+In contrast to BitTorrent, IPFS aims to create a single global network.
+This means that if two users publish a block of data with the same hash, the peers downloading content from one user will also exchange data with those downloading it from the second.